natekspencer/hacs-oasis_mini/README.md

 [![Open your Home Assistant instance and start setting up a new integration.](https://my.home-assistant.io/badges/config_flow_start.svg)](https://my.home-assistant.io/redirect/config_flow_start/?domain=oasis_mini)

-There is a config flow for this Oasis Mini integration.
+There is a config flow for this Oasis Control integration.
 After installing the custom component, use the convenient My Home Assistant link above.

 Alternatively:

 1. Go to **Configuration**->**Integrations**
 2. Click **+ ADD INTEGRATION** to setup a new integration
-3. Search for **Oasis Mini** and click on it
+3. Search for **Oasis Control** and click on it
 4. You will be guided through the rest of the setup process via the config flow

 # Options